-Amount of Assessment % Captured Estimated 2020 Taxing Jurisdiction Per \$100 Value Used Increment City of Dallas-City Center Sub-District Zone A 0.77630 62.10% \$6,243,199 City of Dallas-City Center Sub-District Zone B 0.77630 62.10% \$6,790 City of Dallas-Lamar Sub-District 0.77630 69.87% \$1,402,045 Dallas County-Lamar Sub-District 0.23974 12.71% \$254,980 Total for all Jurisdictions \$2.56864 \$7,907,014 b.
-The total amount of estimated tax increment to be billed for the 2020 tax year is \$7,907,014.
-For the 2019 tax year, increment in the amount of \$6,626,736 was received.
+Amount of Assessment % Captured Estimated 2019 Taxing Jurisdiction Per \$100 Value Used Increment City of Dallas-City Center Sub-District Zone A 0.77660 62.13% \$5,405,909 City of Dallas-City Center Sub-District Zone B 0.77660 62.13% \$5,545 City of Dallas-Lamar Sub-District 0.77660 69.89% \$1,231,649 Dallas County-Lamar Sub-District 0.24310 12.88% \$227,043 Total for all Jurisdictions \$2.57290 \$6,870,147 b.
+The total amount of estimated tax increment to be billed for the 2019 tax year is \$6,870,147.
+For the 2018 tax year, increment in the amount of \$5,890,760 was received.

-City of Dallas, Texas City Center Tax Increment Financing District Notes to Financial Statements for the Year Ended September 30, 2020 (Unaudited)
+City of Dallas, Texas City Center Tax Increment Financing District Notes to Financial Statements for the Year Ended September 30, 2019 (Unaudited)

 - 1. The measurement focus used for the TIF Zone fund is a flow of financial resources.
 The financial statements are prepared using the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, tax increment revenues and interest are recognized as revenue when they become both "measurable" and "available" to finance expenditures of the current period.
 Expenditures are recognized when the liability is incurred. - 2.
 State statute requires that each taxing jurisdiction remit its ad valorem taxes to the Zone by May 1 of each year (remittance to occur no more than 90 days after taxes for the jurisdiction become delinquent). - 3.
 The TIF's cash balances are invested in the City's investment pool and include amounts in demand deposits as well as short-term investments.
 Pooled investments and short-term non-pooled investments are treated as cash equivalents.
 Investment income on the pooled investments is prorated monthly based upon the average daily cash balance in each fund. - 4.
 The Zone's Financial Plan permits expenditures not to exceed \$4,660,402 over the life of the TIF to reimburse the City for administrative costs which is made up of the original allocation \$2,160,402 and an additional \$2,500,000 over the extended period of the district.
-The Zone began reimbursing the General Fund for administrative costs in FY 1998-1999.
+The Zone began reimbursing the General Fund for administrative costs in FY'1998-99.
 Any future remittance for administrative expenses would come from excess cash as tax increment revenue increases as a result of increased assessed values. - 5.
-"Due to general fund" amount of \$159,479 at September 30, 2020 represents the TIF administration costs for the fiscal year 2018-2019 (\$83,727) and fiscal year 2019-2020 (\$75,752) that have been earned but will be reimbursed to the General Fund in future years based on the availability of TIF funds.
-Note that these administrative costs do not include billing to other City departments. - 6.
+"Due to general fund" amount of \$71,098 at September 30, 2019 represents the TIF administration costs for the fiscal year 2018 that have been earned but will be reimbursed to the General Fund in future years based on the availability of TIF funds. - 6.
+Actual FY 2018-2019 (in Process) administration costs will be reflected in the FY 2019-2020 Financial Statements. - 7.
 All project costs resulting in capital improvements which are owned by the City are capitalized by the City of Dallas.

-Appendix B Mixed-Income Housing
+Appendix B - Mixed Income Housing Chart